xRyul/flashcards-obsidian-v2/README.md

 ```

 ## Troubleshooting

-If you have some problem in the configuration step with Anki, open Anki annd `Tools -> Add-ons -> AnkiConnect -> Config`, paste the following:
+*   **AnkiConnect Configuration:** If you have trouble connecting, ensure Anki is running with the AnkiConnect add-on installed and configured correctly.
+Open Anki, go to `Tools -> Add-ons -> AnkiConnect -> Config`, and verify the settings, especially `webCorsOriginList` should include `"app://obsidian.md"`.
+The default configuration is usually sufficient:

+    ```json
     {
         "apiKey": null,
         "apiLogPath": null,